OHI-Science/ohiprep_v2023/globalprep/prs_land-based_nutrient/v2021/STEP2_manure/README.md

 # Animal Nutrient

-This folder contains all the scripts and data produced from creating rasters of P leaching, N leaching, and N volatization from livestock animal systems.
+This folder contains all the scripts and data produced from creating rasters of P leaching, N leaching, and N volatization from livestock animal systems for years 2005-2019 of FAOSTAT data.

 ## Scripts